Published by Carl Hedinger. Last Updated on September 27, 2023.

 Visit Moses H Cone Memorial Park

 Another beautiful Blowing Rock walk is inside Moses H. Cone Memorial Park, where you circle the picturesque Bass Lake.
-The immense Flat Top Manor overlooks it all and seems huge even from below.
+The immense Flat Top Manor overlooks it all and seems huge, even below.

 And speaking of Flat Top, there’s a tower with that name on the property and you can hike to it.
 In total, it’s a 2.7-mile up and back hike and a great way to start any morning in Blowing Rock.